April 2022 – March 2023

 The organisation will normally be expected to have clearly written aims and objectives, a written constitution and membership rules, copies of which should be submitted as part of the application.
 In addition, an organisation must demonstrate that it is properly managed and able to run its affairs responsibly.
 Individuals should include evidence to back their application.

-All applications must demonstrate clearly how a grant or discount will be of benefit to the local community within the Parish.
+All applications must demonstrate clearly how a grant will be of benefit to the local community within the Parish.

 An organisation is required to submit audited accounts or accounts that have been independently examined by a suitably qualified person, for the previous financial year or, in the case of a newly formed organisation, a detailed budget and business plan.

-An organisation is required to have a bank account in its own name with two authorised representatives as required signatories.
+An organisation is required to have a bank account in its own name.

 Ongoing commitments to award grants or discounts in future years will not be made.
 A fresh application will be required each year.